 The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation in 2013.

-In total there are 200 small businesses in the East End Trades Guild.
+At the time of this research, there were a total of 200 small businesses in the East End Trades Guild.
 Collectively, scaled up from our survey, we found the East End Trades Guild members represent:

 7,410 years of trading in the East End.